ruwanswarna/DIP-project/README.md

 ![how_to_transform](how_to_transform.jpg)

 In this example RGB is converted to HSV normal way.
-But in the second step, to convert HSV to CIELAB the **RGB to CIELAB method was used instead**. this is the youtube link  https://youtu.be/oMZeE4iG0ek
+But in the second step, to convert HSV to CIELAB the **RGB to CIELAB method was used instead**.
+So using the above method color transformation chaining was done to identify the whitefly stages in the following way.

+- Nymphs: RGB --> LAB --> XYZ (third channel Z was considered)
+- Adult whiteflies: RGB --> XYZ --> XYZ --> CMYK (first channel C was considered)
+- Exoskeletons: RGB --> CMYK --> XYZ (third channel Z was considered)
+- Leaf Leisions and Fungi: RGB --> LAB --> CMYK (second channel M was considered)

+this is the youtube link  https://youtu.be/oMZeE4iG0ek